 On the flip side… be quick to “reward” your child.
 Who doesn’t like to be rewarded for a job well done?
 I sure do.
 Rewards do not necessarily mean objects.
 Rewards can be simply going to the park or the pool, playing a game together, baking cookies together, letting them stay up 15 minutes longer at bedtime, etc…

 When my three children were young I usually took them shopping with me.
-I can honestly say that my children did not beg for candy, toys, etc… and they usually well behaved in stores.
+I can honestly report that my children did not beg for candy, toys, etc… and they usually were well behaved in stores.
 They did not grab items at the checkout and cause a scene if I didn’t buy it for them.
 Why?
 Because I had another rule that went like this: When we go shopping, if you grab, beg, cry, scream, throw a fit, make a scene, etc… you will automatically get NOTHING!
 But… on the flip side… if you are really good for Mom then chances are you will get a reward.
 Not always, but usually.

 Guess what?
 It worked beautifully.
 Know why?
 Because I was consistent and they knew that I meant what I said because I proved it through my actions.
 If they did abide by the rule then I usually rewarded them with stopping to get an ice cream cone, or they were allowed to pick out an inexpensive toy or their favorite candy bar, or maybe we would grab a burger and stop at the park on the way home.
 The reward didn’t have to be anything big… as long as it was perceived as a reward for the child.
-They quickly learned that a reward was much, much, much better than any disciplinary action.
+They quickly learned that a reward was much, much, MUCH better than any disciplinary action.

 5. Invest in your children

-Have you ever said to yourself, “I sound just like my Mom” (or Dad)?
+Have you ever said to yourself, “I sound just like my Mom/Dad?”
 Whether you realize it or not, your children watch what you do.
-They pick up on your mannerisms, they repeat your words and phrases, they usually like what you like, etc… As parents, we are shaping, molding and grooming a future husband/father and wife/mother.
+They pick up on your mannerisms, they repeat your words and phrases, they usually like what you like, etc… As parents, we are shaping, molding, and grooming a future husband/father and wife/mother.
 You need to be keenly aware that little eyes are watching and little ears are listening; even when you think that they aren’t.
 You are helping to shape your child into the adult he/she will become.
 You are also helping to shape what kind of a parent they will become to your grandchildren.

-As parents, we are shaping, molding and grooming a future husband/father and wife/mother.
+As parents, we are shaping, molding, and grooming a future husband/father and wife/mother.
 You need to be keenly aware that little eyes are watching and little ears are listening; even when you think that they aren’t.
 We are helping to shape our children into the adult he/she will become.
 As parents, we are also helping shape what kind of a parent they will become to your grandchildren.

 Spend time investing in your children.
 Be a good example to them and their biggest fan.
 Do not be afraid to discipline your child.
 In doing so you are actually loving them and helping them mature into emotionally healthy adults.
 They probably will not recognize how hard it is to be a good parent until they become a parent themselves.